Preservation theorems for Tarski's relation algebra: Introduction

 \section{Introduction}

 Just as Boolean algebra can be viewed as a language for describing operations on sets, \emph{Tarski's relation algebra} (\TRA) is a language for describing operations on binary relations.
+It consists of a small, finite collection of operations on binary relations (which includes, for instance, composition and union), governed by natural equations such as $R\circ (S\cup T) = (R\circ S) \cup (R\circ T)$.
 The origins of \TRA trace back to the 19th century, and, more specifically, to the work of Augustus De Morgan and Charles Peirce, but its study intensified when it was picked up by Tarski and his students in the 1940s \cite{Tarski41:RA,maddux_originra,pratt_relcalc}.
-It consists of a small, finite collection of operations on binary relations (such as composition and union), governed by natural equations such as $R\circ (S\cup T) = (R\circ S) \cup (R\circ T)$.
-If we view \TRA as a language for specifying operations on binary relations, then its expressive power, in terms of the term-definable operations, corresponds precisely to the three-variable fragment of first-order logic ($\FO^3$) \cite{Tarski1987:formalization}.
+We can view \TRA as a language for specifying operations on binary relations.
+Its expressive power, in terms of the term-definable operations, corresponds precisely to the three-variable fragment of first-order logic ($\FO^3$) \cite{Tarski1987:formalization}.

-Many modern graph and tree query languages, such as regular path queries, SPARQL, and XPath, which describe ways of navigating through graph-structured data, can be identified with syntactic fragments of \TRA.
-This has generated an interest in systematically understanding the expressive power of fragments of \TRA~\cite{rafragments_ins,navtc,Hellings2022}.
+Many modern graph and tree query languages, such as regular path queries, SPARQL, and XPath, which describe ways of navigating through graph-structured data, can be identified with variants of \TRA, each involving a different set of allowed operations.
+This has generated an interest in systematically understanding the expressive power of fragments and extensions of \TRA~\cite{rafragments_ins,navtc,Hellings2022}.

 Here, we study the question whether certain semantically-defined fragments of \TRA can be generated by a finite set of operations.
-Two known positive results along these lines are the following, where $\BRA(\mathcal{O})$ denotes the binary relation algebra generated by the operations in $\mathcal{O}$ (see~Table~\ref{tab:operations} for a definition of the operations).
+One known positive result along these lines is the following, where $\BRA(\mathcal{O})$ denotes the binary relation algebra generated by the operations in $\mathcal{O}$ (see~Table~\ref{tab:operations} for a definition of the operations).